 SHOP BY CATEGORY

-According to The Peanut Institute, a nonprofit dedicated to peanut nutrition research, about 0.6 to 1.0 percent of people have a peanut allergy, which can vary from mild to severe.
+According to the American College of Allergy, Asthma, and Immunology, an allergy to peanuts is one of the most common food allergies found in children in the United States.
 Among that group, 20 percent will outgrow the allergy, but for those who don’t (or have yet to), or those following a specific diet, shopping for nut-free pantry staples is an absolute must.
 So what exactly makes a food nut-free?
 What foods could potentially hide nut allergens?
 And what nut-free foods are worth stocking up on?
 Let’s break down what the product label “nut-free” really means.

 What Is Nut-Free?